JinMaa/minimal-contract/README.md

 # Minimal YieldVault Contract

-A minimal WebAssembly contract for the OylNet blockchain using the alkanes-rs framework.
+A minimal WebAssembly contract for Oylnet using the alkanes-rs framework.

 ## Overview